-Heads of Department have the authority to approve expenditure within the limits of their departmental operating and capital budgets and may delegate this on a specific, named basis to appropriate members of their department.
+Heads of Department have the authority to approve expenditure within the limits of their departmental operating and capital budgets, subject to the limits expressed in the table below, and may delegate this on a specific, named basis to appropriate members of their department.
 All supplier invoices must be signed and dated by the Head of Department, or designated deputy, before being passed to the Bursary for payment.
 For some suppliers, Heads of Department must check and approve invoices on the Mercury system "Day Book" before these will be processed for payment.